-Rather pejorative term (also McDonald's wines) for reasonably priced and qualitatively appealing wines with constantly the same and recognizable quality, independently of usually with many wines occurring Vintage fluctuations, Because they appeal to a broad consumer taste and are "trendy", they are also called mainstream wines.
+Rather pejorative name (also McDonald's wines) for reasonably priced and qualitatively appealing wines with constantly the same and recognizable quality, independently of usually with many wines occurring Vintage fluctuations, Because they are broad consumer tastes and "trendy", they are also called mainstream wines.

-This type of wine is produced overseas with largely unapproved (as yet) authorized technical wine-making methods in Europe.
+This type of wine is produced overseas with largely unapproved (and not yet approved) technical winemaking methods in Europe.
 This includes, for example, the addition of flavorings (Essences) and adding / removing water.
 A particularly popular concentrate in California means Mega-Purple and ensures sweetness and color in the reds.
 In this context, also the new procedure Spinning Cone Column used.
-Pretty similar effects due to mash leaching can also be due to Cryomaceration (Cold maceration) or mash heating (Hot maceration) can be achieved.
-All these procedures for flavoring of a wine are becoming more and more fashionable.
+Quite similar effects by mash leaching can also be achieved by Cryomaceration (Cold maceration) or mash heating (Hot maceration) can be achieved.
+All these procedures for flavoring a wine are becoming more and more fashionable.
 Such wines are intended for a rather quick enjoyment.
 However, this is by no means cheap in principle mass wines inferior quality.

-Such popular wines from the 1980s met new consumer tastes and were used in the course of the globalization of viticulture especially produced by large companies and sold on supermarkets in gigantic quantities.
+Such wines, popular since the 1980s, responded to consumers' new tastes and were used in the course of the globalization of viticulture especially produced by large companies and sold on supermarkets in gigantic quantities.
 Lots brand wines count to this genre.
-Also the as fruit bombs designated wines often correspond to a uniform type of wine.
-All of these wines are often derogatory and derogatory by sophisticated wine connoisseurs dubbed "designer wines" or "sticky-sweet sweetener wines".
+Also as fruit bombs designated wines often correspond to a uniform type of wine.
+All of these wines are often dubbed discriminating and disparaging by sophisticated wine connoisseurs as "designer wines" or "sticky-sweet sweetener wines".
 The used name Art wine is not true in principle, but also dependent on the origin.
 Overseas, such wines are often produced by questionable methods.
 See under oenological tannins and Spinning Cone Column, as well as under wine adulteration,